NovaCat35/cv-generator/README.md

 > <img width="296" alt="Screenshot 2023-11-04 at 2 17 41 AM" src="https://github.com/NovaCat35/cv-generator/assets/54908064/951ca873-c7cd-4757-a251-4989d8670887">

-## Features [Work in Progress]
+## Features
  - Print | Download Option
- - Local Save
+ - Save on Local Storage
  - Resume Example | Blank Slate option
- - Resume Customization
+ - Resume Customization [Work in Progress]

 ## Challenges
-In my pursuit to enhance code efficiency and reduce redundancy, I encountered challenges in TypeScript related to managing state variables, passing setState as a parameter to components for later use as a callback, and maintaining a well-structured codebase.
-As I continuously modify variables and components to accommodate new features, I persistently work to rectify these issues and improve the overall code quality.
+n my quest to make my code smarter and cleaner, I've come across some tricky hurdles in TypeScript.
+Specifically, managing state variables and passing setState as a callback to components has been a bit of a puzzle.
+I've been focused on keeping my codebase organized and efficient, but as I add new features, it's a constant battle to maintain that balance.

-As new features and plans are added and changed, I learn how important it is to keep separate components for reusability.
+One big lesson I've learned is the importance of keeping separate components for reusability.
+It's a game-changer when it comes to adapting to new features and changes in plans.
+Each tweak and adjustment is a step toward better code quality, and I'm always on the lookout for ways to improve.

 ## Build With
  - React + Vite